 “We are not makers of history, we are made of history.” – Dr. Martin Luther King

 The Jefferson County Historic Landmarks Commission (JCHLC) voted in December 2016 to establish an endowment fund at the Eastern West Virginia Community Foundation (EWVCF).
 JCHLC created the fund and has embarked on a capital campaign to better assist residents and programs benefiting historic preservation in Jefferson County.
-The Landmarks Commission set a capital campaign goal of $100,000 to be reached by end of 2017.
+The landmarks commission set a capital campaign goal of $100,000.

 With a limited budget, generated through revenues from Jefferson County’s hotel and motel tax, JCHLC has an annual operating budget of less than $20,000 a year.
-Currently, the Landmarks Commission owns three historic properties in the County which require maintenance and upkeep.
-This, combined with educational and interpretive materials and programs, leaves little for the organization to support other historic preservation projects in the County.
-Once the goal is reached JCHLC will be developing a grant application process which will allow for financial support to historic preservation projects.
+Currently, the Landmarks Commission owns four historic properties in the County which require maintenance and upkeep.
+This, combined with educational and interpretive materials and programs, leaves little for the organization to support other historic preservation projects in the county.
+Once the goal is reached, JCHLC will develop a grant application process which will allow for financial support for historic preservation projects.

 Please consider making a tax deductible contribution to the Our History, Our Community fund online or by direct mail to: Jefferson County Historic Landmarks Commission, PO Box 23, Charles Town, WV 25414 or directly to EWVCF noting JCHLC’s Our History, Our Community fund.